Lloyd Eisler: Breakthrough 1990

 Eisler and Brasseur had a disastrous performance in defense of their Canadian title in 1990, barely taking third place.
 They qualified for the 1990 World Figure Skating Championships by one judge over fourth-place finishers Michelle Menzies and Kevin Wheeler.
 They said afterwards that they likely would have retired had they missed the World team.

 With modest expectations, a clean performance in the short program at the 1990 World Figure Skating Championships in Halifax put them in fourth place.
-An inspired long program, which some thought should have won the gold medal, garnered a highly surprising silver medal behind only Russian skaters Ekaterina Gordeeva and Sergei Grinkov on a 5-4 split.
+An inspired long program, which some thought should have won the gold medal, garnered a highly surprising silver medal behind only Russian skaters Ekaterina Gordeeva and Sergei Grinkov on a 5–4 split.

 1991-92

 Brasseur and Eisler regained their Canadian title and went into the 1991 World Figure Skating Championships as the favorite.
 They handily won the short program, but the inspired free program of Natalia Mishkutionok and Artur Dmitriev to Franz Liszt's Liebesträume (Dream of Love), combined with a costly singled double axel by Eisler, garnered a silver medal on a 7-2 judges split.

 After a spectacular long program at the 1992 Canadian Figure Skating Championships, Brasseur and Eisler competed in the 1992 Winter Olympics in Albertville, France.
 Their main competition was expected to be Mishkutionok and Dmitriev.
 Despite a fall by Brasseur on the side-by-side double axels in the short program, the pair were protected by the judges and placed third above top teams who had clean short programs, including Radka Kovarikova/Rene Novotny and Evgenia Shishkova/Vadim Naumov.
-The result put Brasseur and Eisler in position to automatically win the gold medal if they won win the long program, but their long program was filled with major errors, including two falls and two other two-footed landings.
-They were awarded a controversial bronze medal on a 5-4 split ahead of Kovarikova and Novotny.
+The result put Brasseur and Eisler in position to automatically win the gold medal if they won the long program, but their long program was filled with major errors, including two falls and two other two-footed landings.
+They were awarded a controversial bronze medal on a 5–4 split ahead of Kovarikova and Novotny.

 At the 1992 World Figure Skating Championships in Oakland, California, Brasseur and Eisler delivered a clean and spectacular short program to place second, but a flawed long program marred by two falls resulted in a bronze medal.
 Brasseur considered retirement, but the pair continued competing.